cysouw/diathesis/text/c09_zuInfinitive.md

   Es ist bekannt, dass der Film eine Sensation zu werden verspricht.
 :::

 There is some overlap between the constructions discussed in this chapter and the ~~Halbmodalverben~~ as introduced by Eisenberg [e.g. -@eisenberg2006a: 362-365] and discussed in much detail in Colomo [-@colomo2010: Ch.
 6].
 However, that term is defined in a much more restricted way to include only *pflegen, scheinen, drohen* and *versprechen*.
 The focus of the present chapter is more widely expanded.
-Crucially, Eisenbergs *Halbmodale* do not include the level 2 verbs with the most obvious modal meanings, viz. *haben, brauchen, wissen* and *verstehen* (see [@sec:zuinfinitive-haben] ff.).
+Crucially, Eisenbergs *Halbmodale* do not include the level 2 verbs with the most obvious modal meanings, viz. *haben, brauchen, wissen* and *verstehen* (see [@sec:zuinfinitive-wissen] ff.).

 ## Deponent verbs without alternations

 This is not attested.
 Note that theoretically such verbs might occur in German, but as far as I am aware there do not exist any examples.
 The necessary observation would be a lexical verb that can occur in a *zu-Infinitiv* construction [@next a], but cannot be used as a finite verb [@next b].
-The verb *überzeugen* in [@next] is thus no example, as the second sentence then would need to be ungrammatical.
+The verb *überzeugen* in [@next] is thus no example, as the second sentence then would have needed to be ungrammatical.

 ::: ex
 - Der Lehrer weiß seine SchülerInnen zu überzeugen.